 IT’S OFFICIAL!
-The NEXT Professional Gymnastics Challenge will take place in Spring 2014!
+The NEXT Professional Gymnastics Challenge will take place in Fall 2014!

 International Gymnastics Camp is Excited to Present The Professional Gymnastics Challenge, the Ultimate Gymnastics Showdown!

 The Professional Gymnastics Challenge features an amazing cast of Olympic and world renowned gymnasts that will electrify the audience with an action packed performance .
 PGC is a skill-for-skill competition with teams consisting of both men and women squaring off against each other for true athletic supremacy.
 PGC athletes will deliver a jaw-dropping performance as they battle head-to-head to finally settle who is the best!

 Pro Gymnastics Challenge is a skill for skill competition with mixed teams of men and women.
 There is offense and defense.
 The team on the Offensive performs a skill or sequence of skills after which the defensive team attempts to do that skill or sequence of skills better.
 The winner is determined by referees and the winning team gains the point or points and offensive control.
 In the event of a tie the audience votes to decide the winner.
 On each event the winning team is the first one to 10 points excluding the speed ropes which are a time challenge.

 |Rings and Balance Beam|

 |High Bar and Single Rail|

 “Double Down, Double the Points, Double Risk.”
 An athlete can double down when they miss a skill (a do over).
 A double down can only be called once per event.

 Freestyle can be called for one point.
 This is a nonconventional gymnastics move.
 The defensive team does not have to do the exact move/skill or sequence but their own version of that freestyle move/skill or sequence.
 The determination of the winner goes straight to the audience – no referees/judges involved!!!